 zstd; or (3) uninstalling the conflicting

 zstd.
 See discussion here.

 As mentioned above, please report an issue if you encounter ways to improve this.
 If you find that your Linux distribution or version is not supported, we welcome the contribution of Docker images (hosted on Docker Hub) that we can use in our continuous integration.
 These Docker images should be minimal, containing only R and the dependencies it requires.
 (For reference, see the images that R-hub uses.)

 You can test the arrow R package installation using the

 docker-compose setup included in the

 R_ORG=rhub R_IMAGE=ubuntu-gcc-release R_TAG=latest docker-compose build r R_ORG=rhub R_IMAGE=ubuntu-gcc-release R_TAG=latest docker-compose run r

-arrow R package, including the C++ source build, on the rhub/ubuntu-gcc-release image.
+installs the arrow R package, including libarrow, on the rhub/ubuntu-gcc-release image.